pszponder/blog-articles/functions-in-js/functions.md

 ## Running a Function:

-In order to run or execute the code inside a function, you have to "call" the function (this is sometimes also referred to as "invoking" a function).
+In order to run or execute the code inside a function, you have to "call" the function (this is also referred to as "invoking" a function).

 To invoke a function, type the name of the function followed by parenthesis and any required function arguments.
 When you put the parenthesis after the function name, this tells JavaScript to execute the function.